-wogma rating: Watch some time, some day, but for sure (?) - though if you like neat graphics, try the theaters
+wogma rating: Watch, but no rush (?) - though if you like neat graphics, try the theaters

 A fun movie for kids and very likely the accompanying adults will not get bored either.
 Yeah-yeah-yeah, it's the same ol' story, same ol' chosen one saving the world.
 But it's done very well visually.
 If only some more energy was spent on the writing.Read more